Skip to content

 One curated source plus an AI-written decisions-and-activity record every tool reads over MCP.

-• Best for: a team on multiple tools that wants one current, shared, scoped source of context and decisions.
+• Best for: a team on multiple tools that wants one current, shared, scoped source of context and decisions, in effect a second brain for the team's AI.

 • This is BaseThread's category, and it is distinct from all of the above: team-shared, cross-tool, curated, and decision-aware.